drewhamiltonasdf/machine-shop-2020/README.md

 * #### While working, you only need to be tidy enough to not be disrespectful of others in the space.
 AFTER working, please leave the space looking like a clean room.
 That means sweeping UNDER and BEHIND the machines.
 Vacuuming chips out of crevices.
 Wiping down dusty surfaces.
 It should be a point of pride to leave the space looking immaculate.

+* #### Please try to read through the documentation first.
+If you can't get the laser working and you clearly haven't read through the docs, I'm just going to tell you to read the doc.
+RTFM.

 &nbsp;
 &nbsp;